 These classes are held on their designated day every week.
 Visit our Open Class Schedule and pre-register today!
 You can come to any open class as often as you like -Hatha, Ashtanga, Vinyasa, Pranayama, Meditation, Kundalini, Restorative, Urban Zen, or any combination thereof.

 Series Classes are pre-registration classes and are limited in size.
 They are not open to drop ins and are not listed on our Open Class schedule.
 These classes are priced individually and in general run for 10 weeks from the first week of each quarter.
 Often we have late start and short run classes so please visit the Series Class schedule to pre-register.
-If you are currently enrolled in a Series Class and are looking for make-up class times click here.
+If you are currently enrolled in a Series Class and need to make up a class click here.

 Be on time: Please allow yourself plenty of time to find parking, sign-in, and settle into class.
 On your first visit to Yoga on High please arrive 10-15 minutes early to fill out paperwork prior to the beginning of class.

 Turn off electronics: Ensure you turn off cell phones and electronic devices before entering the building.

 Practice good props management: Please return all props to their appropriate place at the end of class.
 Be mindful to refold blankets to their original “trained” fold.

 Noise control: While in the reception area, please hold your conversations away from the studio doors to be considerate of other classes still in session.

 Eye pillows: For hygienic purposes we do not provide eye pillows.
 We recommend (but do not require) that you purchase your own.

 Refrain from wearing scents and chewing gum in class.

 Yoga clothes should be stretchy and invite movement within the body.
 We recommend practicing in bare foot or with yoga grip socks.